KeyBridge/lib-openssrf/readme.md

-# OpenSSRF v3.1.0rc2
+# OpenSSRF v3.1.0 Release 1.0.0

-## Reference Implementation Release Candidate
+## Reference Implementation Production Release
 OpenSSRF is an open source reference implementation of the Standard Spectrum Resource Format (SSRF).
 The specification is defined in MCEB Pub 8.